purgeme/mediapipe_cpp_lib/README.md

+# Status
+Though I have been working on this project locally on my machine, Mediapipe is changing solutions to a new way to execute solutions, they are now "Tasks".
+It will take a lot of time to understand the code and create a wrapper around the new tasks, which are as I understand going to allow customizing models as well with a mediapipe model maker.
+This adds more complexity so for now I am putting work on this repo to a pause.

+---

 # MediapipeModule_library

 This project provides a C++ dynamic library which allows use of mediapipe solutions in any other C++ project.